KineticCommunity/request-ce-bundle-base/default/README.md

 ## Customizing
+This bundle easily allows for minor personalization by including attributes on your KAPP (Kapp Console -> Setup Tab -> Attributes).
+These include:

+* _logo-url_ : By including this attribute we will use this logo instead of the home icon on the top-left of the page
+* _logo-height-px_ : By including this attribute we will set the height of the logo in the header.
+Default is 30px with 10px of padding.

 When you customize this bundle it is a good idea to fork it on your own git server to track your customizations and merge in any code changes we make to the default.